DrummerHead/any-aspect-ratio-carousel/README.md

 Defaults to '576' if not specified.

 **imagePanning** {boolean}
-Wether to use the panning effect or not.
+Whether to use the panning effect or not.
 Defaults to `false` if not specified.

 [See an example](http://mcdlr.com/any-aspect-ratio-carousel/#usage)